lionell/sequential-method/README.md

                                                       v
                                                       X
 ```
-This is very simple example.
-Let's look on something harder.
+As you can see sequential tree has only one branch, and it's closed.
+According to algorithm above, expression is **truthful**.
+It's quite simple example, so let's move to something more interesting.

+#### Example 2
-**Example 2.** Here is more complicated example with quantifiers.
+Here is more complicated example with quantifiers.
 It's also truthful, but now we have two different closed branches.
 ```
                                            #xP[x] -> Q[x] = P[x] -> #xQ[x]